-The projected life cycle cost of the 2020 census is \$15.6 billion, a 27 percent-or \$3.3 billion increase-from the projected cost to the federal government in October 2015.33 In March 2018, Census 2020 received a \$2.5 billion funding boost in the Consolidated Appropriations Act of 2018, representing more than a \$1.3 billion increase
+The projected life cycle cost of Census 2020 is \$15.6 billion, a 27 percent-or \$3.3 billion increase-from the projected cost to the federal government in October 2015.25 In March 2018, Census 2020 received a \$2.5 billion funding boost in the Consolidated Appropriations Act of 2018, representing more than a \$1.3 billion increase in funding from FY 2017 levels.26 An accompanying congressional report requires the Census Bureau to staff and conduct its partnership and communications programs at the same level conducted during FY 2008 in preparation for Census 2010.
+In 2019, the federal government appropriated \$3.8 billion to the Census Bureau, \$1 billion more than it received in FY 2018.^{27,28}

-Despite recent funding boosts, overall funding for Census 2020 has been below estimated costs for several years, leading to several cuts in census preparations to date.35 Specifically, the bureau canceled a 2017 field test for several features of the online response system and reduced Census 2020 "dress rehearsals," which typically take place in different locations across the county, from three rehearsals to one (the 2018 End-to-End Test in Providence, Rhode Island).36 The bureau's partnership and communications program activities also were pushed back due to budget constraints.37
+In past years, funding for Census 2020 was below its estimated costs, leading to several cuts in census preparations.29 Specifically, the bureau canceled a 2017 field test for several features of the online response system and reduced Census 2020 "dress rehearsals," which typically take place in different locations across the county, from three to one (the 2018 End-to-End Test in Providence, Rhode Island).30 The bureau's partnership and communications program activities also were pushed back due to budget constraints.31 list and ending with the release of a set of prototype geographic and data products."32 As of May 2018, the bureau was handling NRFU enumeration and reinterviewing for the 2018 End-to-End Census Test.33

 April 1, 2018, was "Census Day" for the 2018 End-to-End Census Test in Rhode Island.
-The primary objective of the test is to "allow for a complete test of the major operations and systems planned for the 2020 census, beginning with the development of the address list and ending with the release of a set of prototype geographic and data products."
-As of May 2018, the bureau is handling NRFU enumeration and reinterviewing for the 2018 End-to-End Census Test.
-39
+The primary objective of the test is to "allow for a complete test of the major operations and systems planned for Census 2020, beginning with the development of the address

-The bureau also is implementing the Community Partnership Engagement Program (CPEP), which focuses on building and engaging the community on a grassroots level with partnerships throughout the United States, educating people about the 2020 census, encouraging people to cooperate with enumerators, and engaging grassroots organizations to reach out to HTC groups and those unmotivated to respond.
-As of April 2018, 44 partnership specialists have prepared CPEP plans, completed program development for the State Complete Count Commission (SCC) and Complete Count Committee (CCC) programs, completed SCC/CCC Train the Trainer Programs, engaged more than 1,526 organizations and completed more than 1,800 outreach events nationwide.
-As part of the U.S. Census Bureau's outreach strategy, the bureau awarded its 2020 census integrated communications contract to Young & Rubicam, a global marketing firm, to use innovative technology to provide services across multiple communications areas, including social media, websites, and paid advertising, to promote the importance of responding to the 2020 census.
+The bureau also is implementing the Community Partnership Engagement Program (CPEP), which focuses on building and engaging the community on a grassroots level with partnerships throughout the United States, educating people about Census 2020, encouraging people to cooperate with enumerators, and engaging grassroots organizations to reach out to HTC groups and those unmotivated to respond.
+As of April 2018, 44 partnership specialists had prepared CPEP plans, completed program development for the State Complete Count Commission (SCC) and Complete Count Committee (CCC) programs, completed SCC/CCC Train the Trainer Programs, engaged more than 1,526 organizations, and completed more than 1,800 outreach events nationwide.
+As part of the Census Bureau's outreach strategy, the bureau awarded its Census 2020 integrated communications contract to Young & Rubicam, a global marketing firm, to use innovative technology to provide services across multiple communications areas, including social media, websites, and paid advertising, to promote the importance of responding to the census.